-My site's logo had a lot of thought put into it and I'm very satisfied.
-Not only the symbol but every choice of color has a meaning.
+My logo had a lot of thought put into it and I'm very satisfied.
+Every aspect has meaning.

 The most obvious element is the command-line symbol.
-Of course I'm into programming and Unix, but there are a couple reasons I decided to use this symbol instead of some other computing-representing symbol, which came to my mind first.
+Of course I'm into programming and Unix, but the main reason I decided to use this symbol instead of some other computing-representing symbol, which came to my mind first, is the minimalism.

-Firstly, the minimalism.
-A symbol with only three simple strokes represents a general attitude I have in every area: discard everything you don't need.
+A symbol with only three straight lines conveys a general attitude I have: discard everything you don't need.
 I think that's one of the best single proverbs for life in general.
-In software, a simpler solution is better than a more complicated one, even if it cuts some corners; because a simpler solution has less points of failure, is easier to debug, and easier to maintain or adapt.
+In software, a simpler solution is better than a more complicated one, even if it cuts some corners.
 It's good advice in storytelling and in game design too.
 In philosophy I place massive value on elegance and I'm always looking for ways to say that two ideas I believe in (like two virtues, or two prime emotions) are actually the same one.
-The more details you remove without ruining the idea, the closer you must be getting to the real concept.
+The more you remove without ruining the idea, the closer you must be getting to the real concept.

-The black background represents loneliness and isolation.
+The black background represents loneliness.
 I've talked about this briefly elsewhere, but yeah, I basically live alone.
-There are some other people around but I can't really talk to them about anything; the stonewalling I get is ridiculous.
-They won't even be honest and tell me upfront that I'm wasting my time.
-I even wrote the poem Solitude to vent about it.
-I made black the background to show that it's the most pervasive symbol.
+There are some other people around but I can't really talk to them about anything.
+I wrote the poem Solitude and the article on snakes to vent about it.
+I made black the background to show that it's the most pervasive feeling.

 The white underline represents philosophy and wisdom, since light gives us information.
 I think I first became a real philosopher when I was around 12 or 13.
 I started to question the catholicism I was raised with and step toward the truth that was always buried in my conscience, although I remained in denial about my apostasy until many years later, even to myself.

-Secondly, I think there's something very real to the correlation between Protagonist and the sunset.
+Secondly, there's something very real to the relationship between Protagonist and the sunset.
 More generally, it's about vast things being beautiful.
-I think associating beauty with vastness and faraway things leads the soul toward thinking about vast things in real life; finding a purpose other than one's own happiness.
-I had Rebeka allude to this in Pillars of Life, although that was before I really understood it.
+Associating beauty with vastness leads us toward thinking about vast things in real life; finding a purpose other than one's own happiness.

 The blue line represents my weakness.
 Water is fluid, harmless in most ways and easily appropriated.
 So I chose blue because I'm weak.
-I'm actually a pathetic social coward in real life.
-I'm a very bad Protagonist.
+I'm actually a pathetic moral coward in real life.
+I'm a terrible Protagonist.
 But I've come to terms with that.
-I don't need to deny it, my wisdom prevents low self-esteem from interfering with my productivity, so I put in my logo.
+I don't need to deny it, so I put in my logo.
 I even put it on top of yellow to symbolize that I'm less than halfway an ideal Protagonist.